 Try and imagine the ripple effect a $120k grant can generate.
 Either raising awareness to a cause, searching for volunteers or advertising fundraising events, any organization can reach millions of people and drive real change in the world through a well-executed digital marketing work.

-If you believe your nonprofit is eligible for Google Ad Grants and wants to benefit from the program, let us know!
+Let us know if you believe your nonprofit is eligible for Google Ad Grants and wants to benefit from the program!
 We can schedule a 30-minute discovery call to discuss your needs.